bryceshirley/iris-gpubench/docs/example_commands.md

 - **Explanation**: This is a comprehensive example that runs the `stemdl_classification_2gpu` benchmark in a Docker container and collects GPU metrics at a 10-second interval.
 The `--carbon_region` flag specifies the carbon intensity region as "South England" to track the carbon emissions impact.
 Live plotting of GPU metrics is enabled (`--live_plot`), and data will be exported to VictoriaMetrics (`--export_to_victoria`).
 The `--monitor_logs` flag enables logging of both GPU metrics and the Docker container logs, allowing for deeper analysis of benchmark performance.

-4. **Run and Monitor Benchmark in the Background without the Need for a Container**:
+### Example 4: Run and Monitor Benchmark in the Background without the Need for a Container:

 ```sh
 /mantid_imaging_cloud_bench$ iris-gpubench --benchmark_command "./run_1.sh" --live_plot --interval 1